oswilehi/ProgramacionAvanzada2016/ReadMe.md

   * Queue
   * Dequeue

-### Auguust 31st, 2016
+### August 31st, 2016
-Using the data structures explaining during the lecture
+We introduced the stack data structure, we analyzed how this structure contrasts with the Queue as it uses **_LIFO (List In First Out)_**

+After presenting these 3 basic structures and implementing them using arrays the following exersices were presented.

 Exercise # 1
 Create the following instances.